Tsantsabane Local Municipality

-Tsantsabane Local Municipality is an administrative area in the ZF Mgcawu District Municipality of the Northern Cape in South Africa.
+Tsantsabane Municipality (Tsantsabane Munisipaliteit; Mmasepala wa Tsantsabane) is a local municipality within the ZF Mgcawu District Municipality, in the Northern Cape province of South Africa.

 Tsantsabane was the original name given to the town by the Batswana because of the presence of many shiny stones (e.g. the hematite).

 Main places

 The 2011 census divided the municipality into the following main places:

 Politics

 The municipal council consists of thirteen members elected by mixed-member proportional representation.
 Seven councillors are elected by first-past-the-post voting in seven wards, while the remaining six are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of seven seats on the council.

 The following table shows the results of the election.